nousagigang/HarewireBotWebsite/Project.md

 | Changelog   | Track changes between versions             |
 | Releases    | Explore HarewireBot's release history      |
 | Journal     | Read detailed development stories          |

+## 🚀 Running Locally

+This is a static website, so no build process is required.
+You can simply open `index.html` in a web browser.

+Alternatively, serve the directory using any static web server.
+For example, use the command `python -m http.server` in your terminal.
+Then open `http://localhost:8000` in your browser.

+## 🌐 Deployment

+The website can be deployed to any platform capable of serving static files.

+Examples include:

+* Cloudflare Pages
+* GitHub Pages
+* Netlify
+* Vercel
+* Any traditional web server

+The website does not require a backend.

 ---